-A Brief History of the Major Timeshare selling problems
+A Brief History of the Major Timeshare Selling Problems

-About the Fixed weeks system
+About the fixed weeks system

 These runt weeks could not be sold in the 70’s as they were winter and off-peak holiday periods, were not serviced by many airlines and many fun activities were closed for the winter.

-The birth of the Floating Timeshare
+The birth of the 'floating timeshare'

 When pooled, the timeshare owners were sold the concept that they could select any holiday from the entire pooled inventory and with the addition of other resorts, they could holiday all over the world as well, without the need of joining timeshare exchange companies.

 To further move away from the term timeshare, some resorts developed a points system which essentially is a currency.
-This shift meant that the consumer was not buying into a fixed nor floating timeshare week but into a pre-reserved allocation of prized currency called “point”, which when acquired you could exchange the points for holiday inventory.
+This shift meant that the consumer was not buying into a fixed nor floating timeshare week but into a pre-reserved allocation of prized currency called “points”, which when acquired you could exchange the points for holiday inventory.